 What can you not do after dental implants?

 The most important thing is not to smoke or use nicotine products.
-Cigarettes are detrimental to proper healing of dental implants.
-It’s also a good idea to refrain from alcohol, especially until after 3 days post surgery.
+Cigarettes are detrimental to the proper healing of dental implants.
+It is also a good idea to refrain from alcohol, especially until after 3 days post-surgery.

 Do not drink hot liquids or eat hard, crunchy food.
-Get enough rest and don’t strain yourself to allow your body to do its work.
+Get enough rest and do not strain yourself, so your body can do its work.

 Do I need antibiotics after a dental implant?